Frequently Asked Questions

 How can I upload documents through the website?

 Once you’ve filled out the online application, submitted it and paid your fee, return to your log in page.
 You will now have the option to upload your statement of purpose, resume, writing sample and unofficial transcripts.
 In order to upload transcripts, you must have filled out the “Institutions Attended” section of the application.
+Recommendation letter requests can be sent through your supplemental documents page.

 Can I upload letters of recommendation?